Jonnywdev/brain-power-quiz-site/README.md

 [Back to Table of contents](#table-of-contents)

 ## Features of the Website:
-The webiste consists of 2 pages, 1 is the home page.
-The other page is accesable through the Homepage button (when a quiz is selected).
+The website consists of 2 pages, 1 is the home page.
+The other page is accessible through the Homepage button (when a quiz is selected).

 #### Home Page
-* ##### Top Rated Quizes
+* ##### Top Rated Quizzes
 - This section holds 4 cards, each card has an image relating to the quiz.
 - Each card has a hover effect which brings up the title of each quiz category.
 - Each card in this section is pressable and will link to its relative quiz.

 * ##### About Us
-- This section has a short paragraph to give our users an understanding about who we are (The creaters).
+- This section has a short paragraph to give our users an understanding about who we are (The creators).
 -  It also shares our other game, love maths.
 It includes an image, which is a screenshot of the game.
 It also has a button that takes you to the game on a new tab.

 * ##### Other Quiz Categories
 - This section holds 8 cards, each card has an image relating to the quiz.
 - Each card has a hover effect which brings up the title of each quiz category.
-- These cards an non clickable.
+- These cards an non click able.

 #### Quiz Pages
 ##### Welcome Page